Introduction to Golf Betting

 The PGA Tour is the top golf organization for professionals, but the LPGA and European Tour are two other organizations that have professional golf.
 Even though this sport is usually played for fun or entertainment, there is big money involved in professional golf tournaments.

 There are 18 holes on a golf course, and each major tournament usually lasts four rounds.
-Golf tournaments typically start on a Thursday and then conclude on that following Sunday.
+Golf tournaments typically start on a Thursday and then conclude on the following Sunday.

 The goal in golf is to have the lowest score possible, and “par” is a term that is used to describe what an average score should be.
 Players are out to shoot under par by registering a birdie or eagle on each hole.